miteshsavani/jquery-google-spreadsheet/readme.md

 - *var url* Indicate the url's where our spreadsheet
 - *var googleSpreadsheet* instance of the class
 - *googleSpreadsheet.url(url);* add to our class to process the url
-- *googleSpreadsheet.load* call the function that returns all data sheet caluculo our json format.
+- *googleSpreadsheet.load* call the function that returns all data spreadsheet our json format.
 - *result* as json object contains all the data from the spreadsheet that we have introduced.

 ## Support for multiple sheets